panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 First, {{RFC0792}} did not sufficiently specify how the sender would react to the ICMP Source Quench signal from the path (e.g., {{RFC1016}}).
 There was ambiguity in how the sender should utilize this additional information.
 This could lead to unfairness in the way that receivers (or routers) responded to this message.

-Second, while the message did provide additional information, the Explicit Congestion Notification (ECN) mechanism {{RFC3168}} provided a more robust and informative signal for network devices to provide early indication that a path has become congested.
+Second, while the message did provide additional information, the Explicit Congestion Notification (ECN) mechanism {{RFC3168}} provided a more robust and informative signal for network nodes to provide early indication that a path has become congested.

 The mechanism originated at a time when the Internet trust model was very different.
-Most endpoint implementations did not attempt to verify that the message originated from an on-path device before they utilized the message.
+Most endpoint implementations did not attempt to verify that the message originated from an on-path node before they utilized the message.
 This made it vulnerable to denial of service attacks.
-In theory, routers might have chosen to use the quoted packet contained in the ICMP payload to validate that the message originated from an on-path device, but this would have increased per-packet processing overhead for each router along the path, would have required transport functionality in the router to verify whether the quoted packet header corresponded to a packet the router had sent.
+In theory, routers might have chosen to use the quoted packet contained in the ICMP payload to validate that the message originated from an on-path node, but this would have increased per-packet processing overhead for each router along the path, would have required transport functionality in the router to verify whether the quoted packet header corresponded to a packet the router had sent.
 In addition, section 5.2 of {{RFC4443}} noted ICMPv6-based attacks on hosts that would also have threatened routers processing ICMPv6 Source Quench payloads.
 As time passed, it became increasingly obvious that the lack of validation of the messages exposed receivers to a security vulnerability where the messages could be forged to create a tangible denial of service opportunity.

 ## Triggers for Transport (TRIGTRAN) {#TRIGTRAN}